Patient education: Fever in children (Beyond the Basics)

 Axillary, ear, and forehead temperature measurements are easier to obtain than rectal or oral temperatures, but they are less accurate and may need to be confirmed rectally or orally in certain children.

 Infection is the most common cause of fever in children.
 Common viral and bacterial illnesses like colds, gastroenteritis, ear infections, croup, bronchiolitis, and urinary tract infections are the most likely illnesses to cause fever.
-(See "Patient information: The common cold in children (Beyond the Basics)" and "Patient information: Nausea and vomiting in infants and children (Beyond the Basics)" and "Patient information: Ear infections (otitis media) in children (Beyond the Basics)" and "Patient information: Croup in infants and children (Beyond the Basics)" and "Patient information: Bronchiolitis (and RSV) in infants and children (Beyond the Basics)" and "Patient information: Urinary tract infections in children (Beyond the Basics)".)
+(See "Patient education: The common cold in children (Beyond the Basics)" and "Patient education: Nausea and vomiting in infants and children (Beyond the Basics)" and "Patient education: Ear infections (otitis media) in children (Beyond the Basics)" and "Patient education: Croup in infants and children (Beyond the Basics)" and "Patient education: Bronchiolitis (and RSV) in infants and children (Beyond the Basics)" and "Patient education: Urinary tract infections in children (Beyond the Basics)".)

 There is little or no scientific evidence to support the widespread belief that teething causes fever.
 Although it is difficult to disprove this notion completely, alternative causes of fever should always be sought and temperatures above 102°F (38.9°C) should never be attributed to teething.

 Bundling a child who is less than three months old in too many clothes or blankets can increase the child's temperature slightly.
-However, a rectal temperature of 101ºF (38.5ºC) or greater is not likely to be related to bundling and should be evaluated.
+However, a rectal temperature of 101°F (38.5°C) or greater is not likely to be related to bundling and should be evaluated.
 (See 'Evaluation recommended' below.)

 HOW DO I MEASURE MY CHILD'S TEMPERATURE?